📝 Post Summary

 17:20 – The Weatherby Champion Bumper (Bumper)

 Wrapping up all the action for day 2, this year’s Cheltenham Festival is set to be one of the most exhilarating horse racing meetings of the year!
 Oddsmonkey is the best place to keep up with all the different horse racing betting tips, with the site being home to pages such as our Cheltenham Festival matched betting guide!
-We also offer a guide which allows for bettors to make the most of Cheltenham Festival, with all the tips being available in our Cheltenham Festival Profit Guide.
+We also offer a guide which allows bettors to make the most of the Cheltenham Festival, with all the tips being available in our Cheltenham Festival Profit Guide.